xlnwel/blog/docs/_posts/2019-04-01-discrete-probability-distribution.md

 $$

+Where $$\pmb \alpha$$ is a $$K$$-dimension vector of positive numbers.
 Sampling from a Dirichlet distribution gives us a categorical distribution.
 According to [this answer](https://qr.ae/pNyGKz), if we factorize $$\pmb \alpha$$ into a probability distribution and a normalization constant, then the probability distribution happens to be the mean of the Dirichlet distribution.
 Furthermore, the constant is related to the variance: the variance is high for a larger constant, low for a small constant.

 ## Poisson Probability